Stay For Free With Marriott Rewards® Premier Credit Card: A Review

 Final Verdict: Is the Marriott Rewards® Premier Credit Card Right for You?

 This travel rewards credit card is obviously best for travelers who prefer staying at Marriott hotels.
-The more you use your card, particularly at Marriott properties, the more points you'll earn toward free hotel stays.
+The more you use your card, particularly at Marriott properties, the more points you'll earn toward complimentary hotel stays.

 If you're the type of traveler who doesn't want to be limited to a specific brand, the Marriott Rewards® Premier Credit Card probably isn't for you.
 TheBarclaycard Arrival Plus™ World Elite MasterCard® or Capital One® Venture® Rewards would meet your flexibility needs more.